Here’s why this website is changing.

 After that, there will be printed books.
 I know some of my readers prefer printed books.
 (I do, too.)
 But also, libraries can own these these books, and place them on their shelves for people to borrow.

-Some articles will be released under a limited Creative Commons license, so website owners can share the articles – without changes – on their own sites.
-(The latter is not available yet.
-I plan to edit and update the articles, first.)
+In the future, I may release some articles under a limited Creative Commons license, so website owners can share the articles – without changes – on their own sites.
+I’m still mulling that over, since the topic is being exploited by commercial projects.